digi-Borg/M21-KaseiCoin/README.md

 ## Usage

-This application is deployed and run for smart contract transactions to deposit and withdraw `eth` between user accounts in the EthereumVM.
-It is launched from the Remix 0.25.1 using Solidity language for the **.sol** file to build the ` joint_savings.sol`.
-The 'Remix' GUI on the left side of the web page utilizes the program code to run the Smartcontracts Ethereum blockchain transactions.
-It is deployed in the Remix VM(London) JavaScript Environment utilizing the ‘Solidity’ compiler and tools.
+This program is run from `KaseiCoin.sol` and `KaseiCoinCrowdsale.sol` to deploy smart contract transactions on the blockchain. `KaseiCoin.sol` functions to mint digital coins for crytpocurrency circulation of Kaseicoin (`KAI`), while `KaseiCoinCrowdsale.sol`deploys and manages the entire crowdsale process for users to exchange `ETH` for `KAI` from their digital wallets.
+It is launched from the Remix 0.25.1 using Solidity language for the **.sol** file to build the `KaseiCoinCrowdsale.sol`.
+The 'Remix' GUI on the left side of the web page utilizes the program code to run the Smartcontracts on Ethereum blockchain transactions.
+It is deployed in 'Injected Provider- MetaMask' JavaScript Environment utilizing the ‘Solidity’ compiler, deployer and tools.
-The user of the program application operates through the Remix IDE website that provides functionality to create an EthereumVM for blockchain transactions and perform the following:

-Once the program code runs it is compiled, deployed and evaluated for approval, and `KaseiCoinCrowdsale` will hold an ICO to mint digital coins for the Mars colony economy.
-Complete the following steps to interact with compiling, deploying and holding a `KaseiCoinCrowdsale` ICO and mint digital coins for the Mars colony:
+Once the program code runs it is compiled, deployed and evaluated for approval, and `KaseiCoinCrowdsale` will mint digital coins for the Mars colony economy.
+Complete the following steps to interact with compiling, deploying and holding a `KaseiCoinCrowdsale` to mint digital coins for the Mars colony:

 ### 1. Compile and Deploy Your Contract in ReMix.

-1. In the Remix IDE, navigate to the “Deploy & Run Transactions” pane, and then make sure that "Injected Provider- Metamask" wallet is selected for the environment.
+1. In the Remix IDE, select `KaseiCoin.sol` tab; then navigate to the left "Deploy & Run Transactions" pane, and make sure that "Injected Provider- Metamask" wallet is selected for the environment.
-- On the far left select 'Solidity'compiler; once compiled, the code runs in the **Ethereum Virtual Machine (EVM)**.

-2. Click the Deploy button to deploy your smart contract, and then confirm that it successfully deployed.
+- Click the Deploy button to deploy your smart contract, and then confirm that it successfully deployed.

 - The terminal can be used to check transactions details and start debugging.

+- Once deployed, test for functionality with Ganache provided accounts minting Kaseicoins, receive `KAI` balances for accounts and `totalSupply`.

+2. Select `KaseiCoinCrowdsale.sol` tab; then navigate to the left "Deploy & Run Transactions" pane, and make sure that "Injected Provider- Metamask" wallet is selected for the environment.
+Repeat the steps above for `KaseiCoin.sol`.

+- upon deployment of `KaseiCoinCrowdsale.sol`   click on the left arrow to open the functions for the contract.

 ### 2. Interact with Your Deployed Smart Contract.

-1. Use the setAccounts function to define the authorized Ethereum address that will be able to withdraw funds from your contract.

-- create new, dummy addresses on the [Vanity-ETH](https://vanity-eth.tk/) website, which includes an Ethereum vanity address generator.
+1. After deployment of `KaseiCoin.sol` in ReMix navigate to `KaseiCoinCrowdsale.sol`, and set the 'Environment' to 'Injected Provider- Metamask'.
+MetaMask should open for deployment.
+Open 'Granache' and select Account Adress 'Private Key' for the owner account and copy the Private Key.
+In MetaMask select 'Import Account' and paste the key in the appropiate box.
+Repeat to open a 2nd account, and 3rd if you prefer.
+Select the 1st account imported in MetaMask.
+The account should appear in Remix under the 'Account' drop-box field.
+Now the contract addresses in ReMix should be ready for connection with 'MetaMask' and 'Granache' accounts.

-2. Test the deposit functionality of the smart contract by sending selected amounts of `ether`.
-After each transaction, use the `contractBalance` function to verify that the funds were added to your contract:
+2. Test the deposit functionality of the smart contracts by sending selected amounts of `ether` to buy new `KAI` tokens.
+After each transaction to `buyTokens`, check the account balances in Metamask to match the tranaction in `KaseiCoinCrowdsale` functions and the Granache accounts 'Transactions' and 'Blocks' on the blockchain to verify that the funds were added to the 'beneficiary account.

-- Select 3 different deposit transaction amounts totaling more than 16 `ether` for withdrawals.

 - Reminder that `ether` is counted in `wei` in the contract accounts. (use the website [Ethereum Unit Converter](https://eth-converter.com/) to do the conversion.)

-3. Once you’ve successfully deposited funds into your contract, test the contract’s withdrawal functionality by withdrawing 5 ether into accountOne and 10 ether into accountTwo.
-After each transaction, use the `contractBalance` function to verify that the funds were withdrawn from your contract.
-Also, use the `lastToWithdraw` and `lastWithdrawAmount` functions to verify that the address and amount were correct.

 ```